mateuszmackowiak/NativeAlert/README.md

 Show a dialog with defined by user input text fields.

 ###Important:###
-IOS limitations - There can be only 2 buttons and 2 text inputs.
+IOS limitations - Temporary only IOS 5.0.
+There can be only 2 buttons and 2 text inputs.
 To display message specyfie for the first NativeTextField editable == false

 *Usage:*